AugustNagro/scalajs-ng/README.md

 ```

 ## Todo
+- Questions / Requests for ScalaJS team
+    - `static` variable for classes, similar to typescript
+    - Use case classes as JS literals (with pattern matching)
+    - ES6 modules.
+Will each file be output as own JS file?
+    - Release new scalajs-reflect
 - Figure out how to better work with observables
     - ex.
 ActivatedRoute.params returns an Observable, but [rxscala-js](https://github.com/LukaJCB/rxscala-js) facades throw a runtime error, possibly due to Rx version differences
 - `@Inject`, `@Optional`, `@Pipe` and others.
 Should be pretty easy.
 - Testing
 - Documentation
+    - Should Angular 2 docs be included?
 - Facades for all of angular's public api
 - AOT Compilation?
 Lazy loading?
 Bundling?
 Static typing of elements in template defns?
+    - An issue was made for AOT compilation [here](https://github.com/angular/angular/issues/11700)
+    - Support for module.id?
+- How to version